 FDA Approves First COVID-19 Vaccine

 On August 23, the U.S. Food and Drug Administration (FDA) approved the first ever COVID-19 vaccine.
 The vaccine has been known as the Pfizer-BioNTech COVID-19 vaccine, and will now be marketed as Comirnaty, in individuals 16 years of age and older.
-The vaccine continues to be available under emergency use authorization (EUA) for individuals 12 through 15 years of age and for a third dose in certain immunocompromised individuals.
+The vaccine is available under emergency use authorization (EUA) for individuals 5 through 15 years of age and for a third dose in certain immunocompromised individuals.

 About the Vaccines

 The available COVID-19 vaccines may work in slightly different ways, but all types of the vaccine will help protect you.
 The vaccines have been shown to be safe and effective in reducing the risk of severe illness, hospitalizations and death as caused by the virus.